RafB6/tech_gear/README.md

 User can add a product to the list
 Client-side validation
-Dark/Light Motive, remembered across the domain with cookies
+Dark/Light Motive, remembered across the domain with cookies Asynchronus duplicate-checking system (fetch, await) with minimizing the use of client's resources

 soon:possibly adding RESTapi, rating system, 'delete product' feature
 big: login/registration system